 - At least 2 years of professional experience preferred (3 years for Program Officer);

 - Superior administrative and organizational skills;

-- Proficient in Microsoft Word, Excel, and PowerPoint;
+- Proficiency in Microsoft Word, Excel, and PowerPoint;

-- Knowledge of social media, including Twitter, Facebook, and blogs;
+- Knowledge of social media, including Twitter and Facebook;

-- Familiarity with Dreamweaver, Adobe InDesign, and/or Photoshop is strongly preferred.
+- Familiarity with Dreamweaver, Adobe InDesign, Photoshop, basic HTML, and other web design tools is strongly preferred.

 The candidate must also possess legal authorization to work in the United States.

 COMPENSATION: Competitive salary and excellent benefits, based on experience and qualifications.

 To apply, please e-mail your cover letter, curriculum vitae, and writing sample (no more than 5 pages) to email@example.com by November 7, 2016.
 Please reference "Program Assistant/Program Officer" in the subject line.
 Applications will be considered on a rolling basis, and early submission is encouraged.

 Only finalists will be contacted - no phone calls please.
 ICNL is an equal opportunity employer.